As already discussed in our previous post on

 link:query

-Using the link: operator, you can find pages that link to a certain page.
-For example, you can find all the pages that link to google.com.
+can find pages that link to a certain page.
+For example, you can find all the

-link:google.com/images
+link:google.com link:google.com/images

-Tip: You can also search for links to specific pages, like google.com/images.
+search for links to specific pages, like google.com/images.

 Search for pages that are similar to a URL